Should I Have Accepted My Partners Homemade Valentines Gift?

 I'm torn between sticking to my preferences and potentially damaging our relationship.
 So, AITA?

-Dr. Sue Johnson, a leading relationship expert, emphasizes that emotional responses to gifts can be deeply intertwined with personal values and expectations.
+Emotional responses to gifts can be deeply intertwined with personal values and expectations.
 Her research highlights how, when receiving a handmade gift, individuals may feel pressured to respond positively, even if they don’t like it.
-According to Johnson, this can create a conflict between honesty and kindness, leading to resentment if not addressed.
+This can create a conflict between honesty and kindness, leading to resentment if not addressed.

 She suggests that couples should cultivate an environment where open conversations about preferences are encouraged, making it easier to express genuine reactions to gifts without hurting feelings.